Wednesday, 20 August 2025

 copy configs

-Copy config files and zone folder (forward and reverse.zone)
+copy config files and zone folder (forward and reverse.zone)

 [root@ocp-svc ~]# cp ~/ocp4-metal-install/dns/named.conf /etc/named.conf